sevenMDL/quickbill-desk/docs/modules-summary.md

 ## 🏗️ System Architecture Overview

-QuickBill Desk follows a modular monolith architecture with clear separation of concerns, making it maintainable, testable, and scalable.
+QuickBill Desk follows a well-organized modular structure with clear separation of concerns, making it maintainable and testable.

 ## 📦 Core Modules